foundation/foundation-sites/README.md

 This is the supremely in-development version of Foundation for Sites 6.0.

 Requires NodeJS to be installed on your machine.
-Works with 0.10, 0.12, and 4.1!
+Works with 0.10, 0.12, and 4.1! **Note that parts of our build process will break with NPM 3, due to the changes in how packages are installed.**

 ```bash
 git clone https://github.com/zurb/foundation-sites-6.git